 Buying a home is a major investment with a decades-long commitment that affects every aspect of your life, from lifestyle, to employment, to weekend chores.
 In June, 495,000 homes were sold, according to the U.S. Census Bureau.
 Just as you would buy a warranty for a television or protective gear for that new camera, there are vital steps to protect your home financially and physically.

-The following is a guest post from Sarah Damon who writes about financial topics for SavingAccounts.com.
+Sarah Damon writes about financial topics for SavingsAccounts.com.
 Her opinions do not necessarily reflect those of Quicken Loans.
 About SavingsAccounts.com: For 10 years, SavingsAccounts.com has been helping people quickly and easily discover which savings accounts are best as stable and secure places to invest their money.
 The website enables you to make informed banking decisions by giving you in-depth bank information and daily rate updates.
 Over the course of your life, you’ll have some expenses that will consume the lion’s share of your income.
 While some of these expenses are easy to predict, people often fail to plan for them, or don’t understand how spending too much affects them in the long run.
 In Get Financially Naked: How to Talk Money with Your Honey, authors Manisha Thakor and Sharon Kedar identify some key lifetime expenses that are important for you and your partner to discuss.
 “Addressing each of these key areas as early on in your relationship as possible will go a long way toward ensuring financial and emotional harmony in your relationship and your budget,” they write.
 (While their book is primarily about talking to your partner about finances, much of the advice is applicable for singles, as well.)
 The three expenses Thakor and Kedar list, along with key points for each, are: Home.
 Delayed gratification can be hard, but saving 20 percent for a down payment on your home is the way to go.
-Once you’ve reached that savings goal, and you’re ready to buy a house,…
+Once you’ve reached that savings goal, and you’re ready to buy a house, go for a simple 30-or 15-year fixed…

 Getting a big tax refund?
 Our guest contributor from Money Crashers shares the wisest ways to use your windfall.